rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

     ...
 ```

 What's different about the `drawPicture()` method this time?
-When writing a PNG to the SD card, we need to **enable interpolation**, because we are getting data from the display as RGB565 (big endian) format by default, but the [PNGenc library](https://github.com/bitbank2/PNGenc) we are using expects little-endian format.
+This time we are passing `true` instead of `false`.
+When writing a PNG to the SD card, we need to **enable interpolation** due to the way the [PNGenc library](https://github.com/bitbank2/PNGenc) expects its inputs.

-With interpolation (left) vs without interpolation (right):
+PNGenc output with interpolation (left) vs without interpolation (right):

 ![interpolation issue](pixel-interpolation.png)

-Finally, writing the PNG file involves a lot of code I frankly barely understand!
+Finally, writing the PNG file involves a lot of code I barely understand!
 Except for:

 ```
 uint16_t WIDTH = 240;
 uint16_t HEIGHT = 184;
 ```

-...which sets the width and height of the captured area (in our case we don't want to save the legend).
+...which sets the width and height of the captured area (because in our case we don't want to save the legend).

 We also don't want to overwrite any previously written PNG files on the SD card, so here's a short and sweet code block to guarantee unique sequential file names: